 COMPARING THE MAJOR D3s

 As detailed here, Molar Hypomin comes out the overall winner as troublemaker when comparing the four major types of enamel defect.
 The figure and table below show that, whereas AI can be quite devastating for the families concerned, this genetic disorder is relatively rare and so poses a small burden for society.
 In contrast, Molar Hypomin is the commonest D3, the most costly to society, and often expensive for families (in terms of suffering, time and money).
-Molar Hypomin damages the 6-year molars of about 1-in-6 children worldwide, and about a quarter of these cases are severe enough to put the child at risk of major decay, extraction and orthodontic need (read more here and here).
+Molar Hypomin damages the 2-year and 6-year molars of about 1-in-5 children worldwide, and about a quarter of these cases are severe enough to put the child at risk of major decay, extraction and orthodontic need (read more here and here).

 To make these comparisons, we have taken a typical version of each disorder as seen in the "new" adult teeth of healthy schoolchildren.
 Representative numbers are given for well-developed countries, including Australia and NZ, realising that significant differences exist in some other parts of the world.
 The family and social costs (right axis of graph) are arbitrary estimates only, taking into account prevalence, health risks and economic cost.
 High-impact features are shaded pink in the table.